davidteather/TikTok-Api/README.md

 pyppeteer-install
 ```

+If you run into any issue try the fix below before posting an issue.

-If you still run into issues you may need to install chromedriver for your machine globally.
-Download it [here](https://sites.google.com/a/chromium.org/chromedriver/) and add it to your path.
+**If you still run into issues you may need to install chromedriver for your machine globally.
+Download it [here](https://sites.google.com/a/chromium.org/chromedriver/) and add it to your path.**

 ### Common Issues